Shaza-Safi/Ontario_Sunshine_List/Data_Cleanings_Procedure.md

 # **Data Cleansing Procedure**

+**NOTE:** For all statistics Canada data, the 'CSV for Database Loading' were used for to extact the CSV files used for our datasets.

 [Link to StatCan_Ontario_Cleansing file](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/StatsCan_Ontario_cleansing.ipynb)

 ## **Statistics Canada CPI**
 The data from Statics Canada is clean.
 For the purpose of analysis, only the Product Group 'All-items' was kept.
 All other groups were removed from the dataframe prior to import into the SQL table.

+<img width="800" alt="CPI" src="https://user-images.githubusercontent.com/89538802/151232562-968cbbde-1405-4053-bf81-d446a140fdb7.PNG">

+*Definitions of Note:*

-The Consumer Price Index (CPI)  represents changes in prices as experienced by Canadian consumers.
+**The Consumer Price Index (CPI)**  represents changes in prices as experienced by Canadian consumers.
 It measures price change by comparing, through time, the cost of a fixed basket of goods and services.

-What is the Canadian CPI [Refer to: An Overview of Canada's Consumer Price Index (CPI)](https://www150.statcan.gc.ca/eng/sc/video/cpi)
+What is the Canadian CPI?
+[Refer to: An Overview of Canada's Consumer Price Index (CPI)](https://www150.statcan.gc.ca/eng/sc/video/cpi)

-<img width="800" alt="CPI" src="https://user-images.githubusercontent.com/89538802/151232562-968cbbde-1405-4053-bf81-d446a140fdb7.PNG">

 ## **Statistics Canada Ontario Wage Data**
 The data from  Statics Canada for wages in Ontario by National Occupational Classification (NOC) allowed the user to add additional filters for gender and age categories.
 4 files were extracted via CSV and required consolidation into 1 DataFrame